Credential Management is how an agency issues, manages, and revokes credentials bound to enterprise identities.

 - You might use a combination of credentials, like a username/password with a one-time password generated by a mobile application, to assert your identity to a federal web application.

-Unlike identities, credentials generally expire.
-If an identity continues past the expiration date of the credential, a new credential is issued:
+Unlike identities, credentials can expire.
+If an enterprise identity continues past a credential’s expiration date, the issuing agency can issue a new credential.

 Credential Management Services